emercoin/docs/en/020_Blockchain_Services/030_EmerDNS/030_EmerDNS_Introduction.md

 ### Public Internet, direct gateway

-The ability also exists to make a public gateway from a regular DNS tree into EmcDNS.
+The ability also exists to make a public gateway from a regular DNS tree into EmerDNS.
 In this case, you can lease any public domain or subdomain, and point the NS records for this domain to a machine that is running the Emercoin wallet with an active DNS server on port 53 (see in the next paragraph for how to define the port).
 Once you do this, all